Mitch Miller: Early life

 Mitchell William Miller was born to a Jewish family in Rochester, New York, on July 4, 1911.
 His mother was Hinda (Rosenblum) Miller, a former seamstress, and his father, Abram Calmen Miller, a Russian-Jewish immigrant wrought-iron worker.
 Mitch had four siblings, two of whom, Leon and Joseph, survived him.
+He attended East High School.

 Career

 Classical and jazz oboe

 Miller took up the oboe at first as a teenager, because it was the only instrument available when he went to audition for his junior high school orchestra.
-After graduating from East High School he attended the Eastman School of Music in Rochester, where he met and became a lifelong friend of Goddard Lieberson, who became President of the CBS music group in 1956.
+After graduating from East High School he attended the Eastman School of Music in Rochester, where he met and became a lifelong friend of Goddard Lieberson, who became president of the CBS music group in 1956.

 After graduating from Eastman, Miller played with the Rochester Philharmonic Orchestra and then moved to New York City, where he was a member of the Alec Wilder Octet (1938–41 and occasionally later), as well as performing with David Mannes, Andre Kostelanetz, Percy Faith, George Gershwin, and Charlie Parker.
-He worked with Frank Sinatra on the 1946 recording of "The Music of Alec Wilder".
+He worked with Frank Sinatra on the 1946 recording of Frank Sinatra Conducts the Music of Alec Wilder.

 Miller played the English horn part in the Largo movement of Dvořák's New World Symphony in a 1947 recording conducted by Leopold Stokowski.
+In 1948 he performed Mozart's Oboe Concerto in C major with the CBS Symphony Orchestra conducted by Alfredo Antonini in a broadcast for Voice of America.

 Miller gave the American premiere of Richard Strauss's Oboe Concerto in a 1948 radio broadcast.
 Strauss had originally assigned rights to the premiere to John de Lancie, who gave him the idea for the concerto while stationed near Strauss's villa in Garmisch.
 However, since meeting the composer, de Lancie had won a section oboist position with the Philadelphia Orchestra, and as a junior player to the orchestra's principal oboist Marcel Tabuteau was unable to fulfill Strauss's wishes.
 De Lancie then gave the rights for the premiere to Miller.

 As part of the CBS Symphony, Miller participated in the musical accompaniment on the 1938 radio broadcast of Orson Welles's Mercury Theater on the Air production of The War of the Worlds.
-He also performed Beethoven's Beethoven's Symphony No. 5 in C Minor.
+He also performed in Beethoven's Symphony No. 5 in C minor.